Tim-W-James/react-ts-template/README.md

     - `"lib": ["<target>", "DOM"]`
   - Append `--target <target>` to the `package.json` build script
 - [ ] Add any [global imports](https://github.com/antfu/unplugin-auto-import#configuration) to `vite.config.ts` > Plugins > AutoImport
 - [ ] Do you want to commit package-lock?
-If yes, remove it from the `./.gitignore`
+If yes, remove it from the `./.gitignore`.
+Otherwise, consider using [`yarn`](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable)
 - [ ] Specify node version in the `.nvmrc`
 - [ ] Specify formatting and editor configuration in `./.editorconfig`.
 Use the `./.prettierrc.cjs` for js specific rules that are not defined in `./.editorconfig`.
 - [ ] Run: `npm i`